tohas1986/openbmc/poky/documentation/overview-manual/concepts.rst

 user checks in items (e.g. a local directory containing a development source tree used by the group).

-The canonical method through which to include a local project is to use the :ref:`ref-classes-externalsrc` class to include that local project.
+The canonical method through which to include a local project is to use the :ref:`externalsrc <ref-classes-externalsrc>` class to include that local project.
 You use either the ``local.conf`` or a recipe's append file to override or set the recipe to point to the local directory on your disk to pull in the whole source tree.

 Source Control Managers (Optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Another place from which the build system can get source files is with
-:ref:`bitbake-user-manual/bitbake-user-manual-fetching:fetchers` employing
+:ref:`bitbake:bitbake-user-manual/bitbake-user-manual-fetching:fetchers` employing various Source
-various Source Control Managers (SCMs) such as Git or Subversion.
-In such
+Control Managers (SCMs) such as Git or Subversion.
+In such cases, a
-cases, a repository is cloned or checked out.
-The :ref:`ref-tasks-fetch` task
+repository is cloned or checked out.
+The
+:ref:`ref-tasks-fetch` task inside
-inside BitBake uses the :term:`SRC_URI` variable and the argument's prefix to
+BitBake uses the :term:`SRC_URI`
-determine the correct fetcher module.
+variable and the argument's prefix to determine the correct fetcher
+module.

 .. note::

    For information on how to have the OpenEmbedded build system generate
-   tarballs for Git repositories and place them in the :term:`DL_DIR`
+   tarballs for Git repositories and place them in the
+   DL_DIR
    directory, see the :term:`BB_GENERATE_MIRROR_TARBALLS`
    variable in the Yocto Project Reference Manual.